 RSP Inaccuracy

-Inaccuracy in the Register of Statutory Pledges (RSP) has a much wide application than in the Register of Assignations (RoA), leading to the 2023 Act providing for multiple routes to correction, depending on the type of inaccuracy and whom it is that is applying for correction.
+Inaccuracy in the RSP has four routes to correction, depending on the type of inaccuracy and whom it is that is applying for correction:

 Unlike the RoA, supervening events can, and will, cause the RSP to become inaccurate after a statutory pledge has been registered.
 In particular, statutory pledges can be discharged, otherwise extinguished, restricted, assigned and amended, all off-register.